Comarruga: Population

-In 2015 the population of Comarruga was 4,074.
+In 2015 the population of Coma-ruga was 4,074.

 Languages

 The two official languages are Spanish and Catalan.
 The regional and local governments almost exclusively use Catalan and public signs are usually written in this language.
 Spanish is the language of business and the most commonly spoken language among residents and visitors.

 Most young people have some knowledge of English.
 People working in the tourism industry may also speak other languages (French, Dutch, Russian, etc.).

 Religion

 There is a Roman Catholic church, built in 1956-57.
 Masses are offered in Spanish and Catalan.